rishabh1403/blog-source/posts/coding/leetcode/2019/09/reverse-integer.md

 The idea is very simple

-- check is the number is less than zero
+- check if the number is less than zero
 - if the number is less than zero, take the absolute value of it
 - initialize a variable `reversed` with 0
 - loop over the number until it's less than or equal to zero (at one point it will be)
-- now, muliply the reversed variable with 10 and add the last digit of the number to it
+- now, multiply the reversed variable with 10 and add the last digit of the number to it
 - remove the last digit of x
 - when the loop ends, we will have our reversed number
 - if the reversed number is more than 2<sup>31</sup>, return 0
-- else, return the reversed integer with it's actual sign
+- else, return the reversed integer with its actual sign

 Let's see a simple implementation of the above logic.